Dane-Dawson/logintemp-frontend/README.md

 I HIGHLY ENCOURAGE not to clone this repo or directly copy and paste from it, but to write all your code yourself (even if you use this template as a direct starting point).
 Sometimes there are some hidden character issues with copy pasting from the github pages that will give you very confusing errors.

+Key front end pieces:

+-A "Create user" fetch
+-A "login" fetch
+-Setting token locally that you recieve from the login fetch (and also likely saving the returned user in state) -Using locally stored token in your Authorization header for each authorized fetch

+-Most notably pay attention to the functions in App, the login in the login component, and the authorized fetch in the authdemo component.

+Everything else I added was fluff/structure to make it more legible and easier to follow, but all one *NEEDS* is the above.

+To start you can do
+npm install
+npm start

+Take note this is written with the assumption that your backend template is running on localhost:3000!

 --Default React README below--